Sun Sculpture Series Underway!

 To be sited on Ocean Avenue in San Francisco.

-and contracted with the San Francisco Arts Commission in 2005.
+Wow has this been a long time coming.
+A little walk down memory lane below as we actually were selected for this project in 2004 and contracted with the San Francisco Arts Commission in 2005.
 I am not kidding.
 This is officially the longest running single (commissioned) project I have ever worked on.

 This is/ was a percent for art project using Muni (public transportation system) funds in conjunction with an upgrade to the system along Ocean Ave. in the southern part of San Francisco.
 I was asked to propose a project and a location along Ocean Avenue.
 I had originally proposed two 10 ft tall sort of obelisk shaped sculptures with spheres on top, covered in mosaic.
 Something about the location was not going to work and after I was awarded the project I was asked to redesign and propose a different location for the artwork.